Termication/I-care/README.md

 ## Technologies Used

-* Languages: Python, JavaScript, TypeScript, HTML
+* Languages: Python, JavaScript, Css, HTML
-* Frameworks: Flask, React
+* Frameworks: Flask, Websocket
-* Libraries: SQLAlchemy, Redux
+* Libraries: SQLAlchemy
-* Platforms: Docker, AWS
+* Platforms: Gunicorn and Nginx
-* Testing Tools: pytest, Selenium
+* Testing Tools: pytest

 ## Technology Trade-offs

 * **Flask vs. Django:** Flask was chosen for its lightweight nature and flexibility, allowing for faster development and easier customization.
 Django was considered too heavy for the specific needs of this project.
-* **React vs. Angular:** React was selected for its component-based architecture and strong community support, making it easier to create a dynamic and responsive user interface.
-Angular was not chosen due to its steeper learning curve.

 ## Getting Started

 ### Prerequisites

 * Python 3.x
-* Node.js & npm
-* Docker (for containerization)
+* Flask
-* AWS Account (for deployment)
+* Gunicorn and Nginx

 ### Installation